mnitchie/EmbeddedBrowsers/TheWorstBrowser/readme.md

 2. Make sure csc is in your path.
 For me this lives in `C:\Windows\Microsoft.NET\Framework64\v4.0.30319`.
 Edit your path by opening the start menu and typing `path`, then select `Edit the system environment variables`.
 Click `Environment Variables`, select `Path` under `System Variables` and add an entry/validate that an entry exists.

-3. Make your edits and compile with csc TheWorstBrowser.cs.
+3. Make your edits and compile with `csc TheWorstBrowser.cs`.
 You may need to restart your terminal session if you edited your path after it was already opened.

+4. To "Release" a new version, upload `TheWorstBrowser.exe` to [the wiki](https://wiki.duosec.org/display/dev/Embedded+Browsers).

 ## Note
 For the absolute worst experience possible, try removing `<meta http-equiv="X-UA-Compatible" content="IE=11">` from the page serving up the prompt, if present.
 Try setting `content` to different options.
 [More] (https://stackoverflow.com/questions/6771258/what-does-meta-http-equiv-x-ua-compatible-content-ie-edge-do)